pacog1994/GenRulesEngine/README.md

 # About

-**GenRulesEngine** is a lightweight, generic rules-engine abstraction designed to serve as a flexible skeleton for a wide range of rule-based use cases.
-It provides a consistent set of terminology and components—such as rules, rule sets, conditions, and actions—to improve clarity and maintainability across different implementations.
+**GenRulesEngine** is a lightweight, generic rules-engine library designed to serve as a flexible skeleton for a wide range of rule-based use cases.
+It provides a consistent set of terminology and components—such as rules, conditions, and actions—to improve clarity and maintainability across different implementations.

 Like all rules engines, the goal of GenRulesEngine is to cleanly separate business logic (“rules”) from application code.
-All rules and rule sets are evaluated at runtime, and actions are triggered automatically when their conditions are met.
+All rules are evaluated at runtime, and actions are triggered automatically when their conditions are met.

 # Terminology